 What is Mavyret?

-Mavyret is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HCV) in people who meet certain requirements, as determined by a health care provider.
+Mavyret is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HCV) in adults and children 3 years of age and older who meet certain requirements, as determined by a health care provider.

 To learn how HIV and HCV are connected, read the HIVinfo HIV and Hepatitis C fact sheet.
 The fact sheet includes information about how HCV is spread, symptoms of HCV, and treatment options.